Rev. Nicholas Whereat's story

 _______________

-We are excited to be launching the next stage of the #EndTheWaiting campaign at our 2026 Refugee Week Webinar after the positive response and action since our #EndTheWaiting prayer vigils together in 2025.
+We were excited to launch the next stage of the #EndTheWaiting campaign at our 2026 Refugee Week Webinar after the positive response and action since our #EndTheWaiting prayer vigils together in 2025.

 Last year, Australian Christians gathered across the nation calling on the Government to #EndTheWaiting for people who had sought protection in our country, only to be denied a pathway to permanency.